TanishBinMasum/pong-i-think/README.md

 If you have any suggestions, please create a pull request and i will review it! ...eventually

-Play pong until you get bored and go to smth else because,
+Play pong until you get bored and go to smth else because, ill assume you arent a pong enthusiast as i am.

 I hope you like it, i think its pretty cool!